“If you want to go fast, go alone … if you want to go far, find a group.”

 - The primary challenge for Practice Today during 2019 will be Workflow.

-Why would a clinician want to join our Board?
+Q: Why would a clinician want to join your Board?

 There has been enmity between clinicians and software vendors since the beginning of time.
 This must stop.
 We have decided to make OUR software company, YOUR software company.
 We have a mature product to work with.

-Our mission is to create a Board of Clinicians who will help us hone our products into something that they would want to use.
+Our mission is to create a Board of Clinicians who will help us hone our products into something that they would enjoy using.

 “By clinicians, for clinicians” will be our tag line.